vCloud-DFTBA/Viettel-Digital-Talent-2023/2. Ansible/NguyenManhDuc/README.md

 **Note :** to delete image you must stop the container and remove it. highly recommend run playbook ``playbook_delete_container.yaml`` before run ``playbook_delete_images.yaml``.

-## It finally done, I would like to thank my mentors for reviewinf my homework. hope i did it right
+## It finally done, I would like to thank my mentors for reviewing my homework. hope i did it right

 ##  References